Part-Time Finance Directors

 You will have an initial discussion with your local Regional Director, who will get to know more about your business, the issues you’re facing, and what needs to change in order to solve them.
 At this time, Boardroom Advisors can answer questions about the process, potential team members, timelines, costs, and anything else you may need to know more about.

-3. Get Matched To a Proven Part-time Financial Director
+3. Get Matched To a Proven Part-time Finance Director

 4. Solve Your Financial Problems and Grow Your Business

-Additionally, your Part-time Financial Director can partner with other Boardroom Advisors as needed, providing you with extensive experience, knowledge, and connections in critical times.
+Additionally, your Part-time Finance Director can partner with other Boardroom Advisors as needed, providing you with extensive experience, knowledge, and connections in critical times.

 Would you like an exploratory discussion with a Regional Director?